elharony/FEND-Arcade-Game/README.md

 # FEND | Arcade Game
-A Frogger Arcade Game made with Vanilla JavaScript without any external libraries.
+A Frogger Arcade Game built with Vanilla JavaScript without any external libraries.
 It is all about crossing the bugs and reach to the `Water` to get some points, and try not to touch a Bug!

 ## How to Play?
 - Open the [Live Preview](https://elharony.github.io/FEND-Arcade-Game/)